-This report uses data from 1998 through 2018 to provide outbreak-based attribution estimates for 2018 of the percentage of illnesses caused by four priority pathogens, attributing illnesses to each of 17 food categories.
+This report uses data from 1998 through 2019 to provide outbreak-based attribution estimates for 2019 of the percentage of illnesses caused by four priority pathogens, attributing illnesses to each of 17 food categories.
 Data from foodborne disease outbreaks are the foundation of many foodborne illness source attribution analyses, in part because outbreak investigations often link illnesses to a specific food and the data are captured nationally.
-An IFSAC study using data from the years 2004 to 2011 found that outbreak and sporadic infections caused by the four priority pathogens were generally demographically similar; this finding supports the use of foodborne outbreaks for source attribution.7 These estimates can inform food safety decision-making and provide pathogen-specific direction for reducing foodborne illness.
+An IFSAC study using data from the years 2004 to 2011 found that outbreak and sporadic infections caused by the four priority pathogens were generally demographically similar; this finding supports the use of foodborne outbreaks for source attribution.
+These estimates can inform food safety decision making and provide pathogen-specific and product-specific direction for reducing foodborne illness.

-The attribution of Salmonella illnesses to multiple food categories suggests that interventions designed to reduce illnesses from these pathogens need to target a variety of food categories.
+The attribution of Salmonella illnesses to multiple food categories suggests that interventions designed to reduce illnesses from Salmonella need to target a variety of food categories.
 In contrast, the majority of E. coli O157 illnesses were attributed to two food categories: Vegetable Row Crops and Beef.
-The data suggest that interventions for E. coli O157 focusing on these two food categories may be most effective in reducing illnesses.
-Consistent with the 2017 report, Vegetable Row Crops had a significantly higher estimated attribution percentage than all other food categories.
+These data suggest that interventions for E. coli O157 focusing on these two food categories may be most effective in reducing illnesses.

 As with E. coli O157, most Listeria illnesses were also attributed to two food categories: Dairy and Fruits.
-Although the limited number of outbreaks and wide credibility intervals dictate caution in interpreting the attribution percentage for Dairy, the risk to pregnant women and persons with weakened immune systems of consuming soft cheese made from unpasteurized milk or in unsanitary conditions is well-recognized,9 and outbreaks from Fruits contaminated by Listeria have been observed in recent years.
+Although the limited number of outbreaks and wide credibility intervals dictate caution in interpreting the attribution percentage for Dairy, the risk to pregnant women and persons with weakened immune systems of consuming soft cheese made from unpasteurized milk or in unsanitary conditions is well-recognized, and outbreaks from Fruits have been observed in recent years.

-Campylobacter illnesses were broadly attributed across multiple food categories, aside from a notably high attribution to Chicken.
-The attribution percentages for Dairy are not presented in the figures for Campylobacter for several reasons.
-Most Campylobacter Dairy outbreaks included in the database were associated with unpasteurized milk, which is not widely consumed by the general population.
-Moreover, an analysis of 38 case-control studies of sporadic campylobacteriosis found a much smaller percentage of illnesses attributable to consumption of raw milk than chicken.10 For example, a U.S. FoodNet case-control study attributed 1.5% of campylobacteriosis cases to consumption of unpasteurized milk, compared with 24% to consumption of chicken prepared in a restaurant.11 Structured expert judgment studies estimate about 8-10% of foodborne campylobacteriosis to be attributable to dairy products (principally raw milk), compared with 33-72% to chicken.12-14 Thus, Campylobacter outbreaks in the Dairy food category appear to over-represent Dairy as a source of Campylobacter illness.
-After removing the Dairy outbreaks, the Chicken attribution increased to 58.3%, which is consistent with published literature.^{10, 16}
+Our method attributed most Campylobacter illnesses to Chicken.
+The majority of chicken outbreaks used in the analysis were due to chicken liver products, which are not widely consumed.
+An analysis of (National Health and Nutrition Examination Survey) NHANES data found that only about 0.1% of all chicken products consumed are liver or liver-derived.
+Further, the attribution to Chicken is high because the attribution percentages for Dairy are not presented in the figures for Campylobacter.
+Dairy outbreaks were not included in this analysis because most of the reported Campylobacter Dairy outbreaks were associated with unpasteurized milk (139/155, 90%), which is not widely consumed by the general population.
+Moreover, an analysis of 38 casecontrol studies of sporadic campylobacteriosis found a much smaller percentage of illnesses attributable to consumption of raw milk than chicken.
+10 For example, a U.S. FoodNet case-control study attributed 1.5% of campylobacteriosis cases to consumption of unpasteurized milk, compared with 24% to consumption of chicken prepared in a restaurant.
+11 Structured expert judgment studies estimate about 8-10% of foodborne campylobacteriosis to be attributable to dairy products (principally raw milk), compared with 33-72% to chicken.
+12-14 Thus, Campylobacter outbreaks in the Dairy food category appear to over-represent Dairy as a source of Campylobacter illness.
+After removing the Dairy outbreaks, the Chicken attribution increased to 64.7%, which is consistent with published literature. ^{10, 16} The chicken liver and raw dairy consumption data indicate limitations in our method for estimating attribution fractions for Campylobacter.